 The collection includes appealing editions illustrated by famous engravers like Odilon Redon or Félicien Rops.
 Text and image relations have become the focus of much academic interest in recent decades, and the inscriptions to the early owners of the books are revealing about the transitional literary and artistic networks of the time.

-Carroll, Lewis, Louis Aragon.
-La Chasse au Snark une Agonie en Huit Crises… traduit pour la première fois en français par Aragon.
+Carroll, Lewis, La Chasse au Snark une Agonie en Huit Crises… traduit pour la première fois en français par Aragon.
 Chapelle-Réanville (Eure): The Hours Press, 1929.
 First edition in French, printed by Aragon and Nancy Cunard.
 Later inscribed by Aragon to singer and composer Guy Béart, with a personal reference to Aragon’s wedding to Elsa.

 Mallarmé, Stéphane.
 Un Coup de dés jamais n’abolira le hasard.
 Paris: Nouvelle Revue française, 1914.
 First book edition of a ground-breaking poem first published in May 1897 in the journal Cosmopolis.